 For better or worse, the COVID-19 pandemic has forced many of us to learn new skills.
 Some of us filled the role of virtual homeschooling teacher, others of us mastered bread making, while many of us have used this quarantine to teach our kids how to bike.
-If you’re still looking for that perfect set of wheels—or maybe your kiddo is ready to upgrade their bike—we’ve done the research on the best kids bikes, tricycles and scooters.
-From kids mountain bikes to kids dirt bikes to the beginner scooter, read on for our picks for the best of the best.
+With summer right around the corner, now’s the perfect time to check to see if your kid need a bike upgrade.
+We’ve done the research on the best kids bikes and tricycles with our own kids as the testers so we know what works and what doesn’t.
+From kids mountain bikes to kids dirt bikes to the beginner balance bikes, read on for our kid-tested picks for the best of the best.

 Best Tricycles for Kids and Bikes for Babies (Start ‘Em Young!)